 Now, I know a lot of folks around here feel uncomfortable going to any place called a “club” without some kind of laminated membership card to show at the door, but there really isn’t any reason to do so here.
 The former clubhouse has been completely rebuilt as an event center, with a bar and grill (with rotating tap beers and a lovely wine selection) and both indoor and patio seating areas.
 It’s open to the public, as is the golf course, and we are all genuinely welcome there.
 Seriously.

-So with fall fast approaching and the golf season drawing to a close, get out there and try to squeeze in one last game, or at the very least, try the food.
+So with winter fast approaching and the golf season drawing to a close, get out there and try to squeeze in one last game, or at the very least, try the food or the local North Dakota wine.
 Meanwhile, I’ll be brushing up on my mini-golf skills here at home.

 This mostly entails using the old putter I found in the basement to whack ping pong balls towards the barn cats and frumpy ducks while they’re napping on the ground outside.

-Another excellent pass time is our supplemental beer-drinking activity.
+Another excellent pass time is our supplemental beer-drinking or wine-drinking activity.
+For what more to expect in North Dakota, check out this post.